CDuncan/Laser-Tweezers/README.md

 # Laser-Tweezers
-This crop uses panda Data Structures
+This fork uses panda Data Structures

-Heres the packages I use
+Here are the packages I use in this fork
 ```
 pip install matplotlib
 pip install scipy